giuliosavian/Control-Lab---1-Position-state-space-control-of-a-DC/README.md

 <!-- INTRO OF THE PROJECT -->
 ## Activity goal

-Inside the two folden you will find the first two labs of the control lab course in the university of Padua.
+Inside the two folden you will find the labs 1 of the control lab course in the university of Padua.
 Look at the PDF witch is the report of the activites.

 <!-- Get started -->